aaronjj925/lunar-topography/README.md

 # Machine Learning for Lunar Topography Applications

 ## Purpose
-Primary goal is to develop a neural network model capable of producing a lunar gravity model using the NASA LRO's LOLA altimetry data
+Primary goal is to develop a machine learning model capable of producing a lunar gravity model using data from NASA's Lunar Reconnaissance Orbiter (LRO).